 Because I am a person from the province, I have always dreamed of working in the city.
-All my life before, I am aiming to be in a modern and beautiful office.
-To be on the highest floor of a tall skyscraper and observe the stunning concrete jungle down below.
+All my life before, I have been aiming to be in a modern and beautiful office.
+To be on the highest floor of a tall skyscraper and observe the stunning concrete jungle below.

-That all changed when I finally got a job where we work at the office I dreamed of for years.
-Although I was happy that I work in a beautiful office, I somehow did not get the exact sensation that I was looking for.
+That all changed when I finally got a job where we worked at the office I had dreamed of for years.
+Although I was happy that I worked in a beautiful office, I somehow did not get the exact sensation that I was looking for.
 In fact, I even felt more stressed working and living in a big city.

-Switzerland is one of the countries that I am always looking forward to visiting, particularly the Swiss countryside.
-Switzerland’s countryside for me is heaven.
+Switzerland is one of the places I admire very much, particularly the Swiss countryside.
+Switzerland’s countryside, for me, is heaven.
 It has stunning mountains, pristine lakes, photogenic towns, lush meadows, and fairytale castles – everything that defines the paradise in my head.

-In this blog post, I share with you the photos of the Swiss countryside.
-These are the photos that keep me inspired to visit Switzerland.
+I share photos of the Swiss countryside with you in this blog post.
+These are the photos of Switzerland that inspire me all the time!
 I hope they inspire you as well.

 Pictures of Swiss Countryside Meadows